herlo/ssh-gpg-smartcard-config/YubiKey.rst

 Setting PINs
 ------------

-Included with the gemalto token and GnuPG Smartcard version 2 should be a document describing the default PIN values.
 There is a regular PIN, which is used to unlock the token for Signing, Encryption or Authentication.
 Additionally, there is an admin PIN, which is used to reset the PIN and/or the Reset Code for the key itself.

 Complete these steps for PIN and then Admin Pin